saurabh10041998/picoCTF-solutions/cache_me_outside/notes-p2.md

 - "Consolidation" phase occurs when malloc request is made which is greater than what fastbins can service or `malloc_trim` or `mallocopt` is called.

 ## tcache ( per thread cache ) bins
+- Also called as "tcache" allocator
+### Problem analysis
+Each running process in the computer system has one or more threads running.
+Multiple running threads allow process to execute multiple concurrent opertions.
+Great example would be web server handling large number of web requests.
+  Each thread in given process shares the same address space, which is to say, each thread can see the same code and data memory.
+Each thread gets its own registers and stack to store the temporary variable but resources like global variables and heap are shared between all threads
+  Coordinating access to shared resources can be very difficult, and getting it wrong can lead to problems like "race conditions" which is kind of hard-debug problem also these faults can be exploitable by hackers.

+For example, we maintain the database operation atomic during parallel web request thread access.
+Very Common way to solve these race conditions is to force simultaneous requests accessing the global resource into sequential queue using mechanism called as "lock".